arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/moore/README.md

     .extract()
 ```

-We also have an `extract` function which returns the current state and a `coflatMap` which transforms its type:
+We also have an `extract` function that returns the current state, and a `coflatMap` that transforms its type:

 ```kotlin:ank
 routerMoore